-- 8.a) If you left the bottom metal rod in the kiln bracket ensure that the inner spring ends rest against the inside face of the rod, closest to the kiln body. - 8.b) Take the second metal rod and run it through the bottom set of holes on the kiln bracket.
+- If you left the bottom metal rod in the kiln bracket ensure that the inner spring ends rest against the inside face of the rod, closest to the kiln body. - 9) Take the second metal rod and run it through the bottom set of holes on the kiln bracket.
 Make sure that the inner spring ends stay towards the kiln.
 This will create tension when the spring is loaded.